ivanursul/ivanursul/articles/java/open-source-collections.md

 More information about Maven, and how to use it, you can find in this <a href="https://maven.apache.org/">article</a>.

-Below, you can find some Interfaces supported by *Trove*.
+Below, you can find some Interfaces supported by Trove.
 For further information feel free to check the <a href="http://trove4j.sourceforge.net/javadocs/">official website</a>:
 <table>
   <tr>
     <th>Interfaces</th>